- Friday 18 March 2022

-The ARC Discovery Projects support fundamental research conducted by both individuals and teams.
+The ARC Discovery Projects scheme provides grant funding to support research projects that may be undertaken by both individual researchers or research teams.

 The Discovery Projects aims to:

-- Support excellent basic and applied research by individuals and teams
+- Support excellent basic and applied research and research training by individuals and teams

-- Enhance the scale and focus of research in the Australian Government's Science and Research Priorities.
+- Enhance the scale and focus of research in Australian Government priority areas.

 National Interest Test

 - Under the new National Interest Test, applications will need to meet the NIT definition and score highly in the competitive grants process to be recommended to the Minister for funding.

 - The NIT statement is a requirement in all ARC application forms for funding within the National Competitive Grants Program.
 It was first introduced, following the Minister’s announcement in 2018, for the 2020 Discovery Projects round and has been included in all subsequent schemes.

 - Applicants will be asked to explain ‘the extent to which the research contributes to Australia’s national interest through its potential to have economic, commercial, environmental, social or cultural benefits to the Australian community’.

 - The previous “benefit and impact” application text will be replaced with a compulsory field for the applicant to make their case against the NIT.
 This statement will be 100 to 150 words and in plain English.
 The NIT will apply to all future rounds.